vantage-sh/docs.vantage.sh/docs/connecting_azure.md

 See the [provider data refresh documentation](/provider_data_refresh) for information on when data for each provider refreshes in Vantage.

-## Azure Cost and Rightsizing Recommendations
+## Azure Cost Recommendations

-Vantage currently supports [cost recommendations](/cost_recommendations) for Compute Reserved Instances and Compute Unattached Virtual Hard Disks (disks that have not been attached to a VM in the last 30 days).
-Each recommendation shows potential savings value, which is something that is not shown in Azure Advisor.
+Vantage provides different [cost recommendations](/cost_recommendations) for Azure.
+Each recommendation includes a potential monthly savings value, which is something that is not shown in Azure Advisor.
 Savings estimates are displayed in USD.

 ## Kubernetes and AKS